Cyber Monday has begun, and deals are going fast. Snag your favorites now!

-Great basic planer for the home shop.
-Twin knife set-up is easy to change.
-Reversible knives extend useful life.
-A cheap, reliable workhorse.
+A great basic planer for the home shop.
+Twin knife setup is easy to change.
+Reversible knives help extend the planer's useful life.
+Has a vacuum port to collect dust.
+This model is a cheap, reliable workhorse.

 If you've ever worked with wood, you know that the quality of the job can only be as good as the quality of the wood.
 If two boards don't line up because one is thicker, your work ends up looking sloppy and amateurish.
-A planer lets you achieve expert craftsmanship with every project because it helps you create uniform pieces.
+A planer lets you achieve expert craftsmanship with every project by helping you create uniform pieces.

 To use a planer, you feed a board through one end of the unit.
 The planer shaves the board before it exits the other end.